jfinkels/flask-restless/docs/customizing.rst

-If you want certain HTTP methods to require authentication, use the ``authentication_required_for`` and ``authentication_function`` keyword arguments to the :meth:`flask_restless.APIManager.create_api` method.
+If you want certain HTTP methods to require authentication, use the ``authentication_required_for`` and ``authentication_function`` keyword arguments to the :meth:`APIManager.create_api` method.
 If you specify the former, you must also specify the latter.

 ``authentication_required_for`` is the list of HTTP method names which will require authentication and ``authentication_function`` is a function with zero